nneil/stmbl-notes/firmware-flashing-dfu-windows.md

 Device manager showing board in DFU mode
 ![Device Manager](screenshots/Board_in_DFU_Mode.png)

-Servoterm
+- Servoterm

+In servoterm the command to put the boards in to  bootloader mode are

-in servoterm "bootloader" for the f4 or "hv bootloader" for the f3 but the board into bootloader mode
+"bootloader" for the f4 (LV Board)
+"hv bootloader" for the f3 (HV Board)

 # Flashing